 At this point, we are developing the stakeholders and refining the scope and goals of the project.
 As we discussed, local, trusted, rooted community groups are needed on the front end to help identify the problem(s), validate assumptions as to the root causes, and advocate for their clients in the development of the plan.
 These organizations will be those who first benefit from any products and/or services that this project develops by participating in pilot programs and research.

-Building a Mesh Network in Winnipeg's North End
+Building a Community Network in Winnipeg's North End

 The Research Team